-- Capitalize on relative strengths of markets in which you operate based on growth or exit strategies
+- Capitalize on the relative strengths of the markets in which you operate based on growth or exit strategies.

 KSA Pricing and Market Adoption Is Unique

 - Companies should understand market critical mass timing.
-Initial sales are difficult to achieve but adoption rates are faster than in markets such as the North America and Europe.
+Initial sales are difficult to achieve but adoption rates are faster than in markets like North America and Europe.

-- The KSA market is significantly smaller than North America and Europe, companies should have an expansion strategy into other GCC and MENA after initial sales are created in KSA
+- The KSA market is significantly smaller than North America and Europe; companies should have an expansion strategy into other GCC and MENA markets after initial sales are created in KSA.

-We hope you’ve enjoyed this series on the Rise of Saudi Arabia.
-We reviewed the Kingdom’s history, unique competitive advantages, anticipated economic changes through its Vision 2030 program, and a framework for utilizing this information to generate success in the region as an foreign company.
+We hope you’ve enjoyed this series on the rise of Saudi Arabia.
+We reviewed the kingdom’s history, unique competitive advantages, anticipated economic changes through its Vision 2030 program, and a framework for utilizing this information to generate success in the region as a foreign company.
 KSA faces competition in the global top 20 economies, but there is no doubt the country will continue to expand and become an increasingly powerful player, both in MENA and across the globe.